CMU-Perceptual-Computing-Lab/openpose/doc/library_overview.md

 By separating functionality and their `Worker<T>` wrappers, we get the good of both points, eliminating the cons.
 In this way, the user is able to:

-1. Change `std::vector<op::Datum>` for a custom class, implementing his own `Worker` templates, but using the already implemented functionality to create new custom `Worker` templates.
+1. Change `std::shared_ptr<std::vector<op::Datum>>` for a custom class, implementing his own `Worker` templates, but using the already implemented functionality to create new custom `Worker` templates.

 2. Create a `Worker` which wraps several non-`Worker`s classes.